geudde/attic-chest/pages/04.season-3/05.meeting-33/04.sonnet/docs.md

 &emsp;In weary search I roam, I ne’er shall find!

 But if stern destiny’s stern will it be,
-&emsp;Why flows complaint, why starts th’unbidden tear,
+&emsp;Why flows complaint, why starts th’ unbidden tear,
 Oh! life at first what charms in thee appear,
 &emsp;How gay thou art, how cheerful & how free,
 &emsp;Yet in one fatal morn, how oft we see